mcarvin8/sf-decomposer/README.md

 ```

 - `metadataSuffixes` is required and should be a comma-separated string of metadata suffixes to decompose automatically after retrievals.
 - `prePurge` is optional and should be a boolean.
 If true, this will delete any existing decomposed files before decomposing the files.
 If you do not provide this, the default will be `false`.
+This flag is not used by the recompose command/pre-run hook.
 - `postPurge` is optional and should be a boolean.
-If true, this will delete the retrieval file after decomposing it.
+If true, this will delete the retrieval file after decomposing it or delete the decomposed files after recomposing them.
 If you do not provide this, the default will be `false`.
 - `decomposedFormat` is optional and should be either `xml`, `json`, or `yaml`, depending on what file format you want the decomposed files created as.
 If you do not provide this, the default will be `xml`.

-If the `.sfdecomposer.config.json` file isn't found, the hook will be skipped.
+If the `.sfdecomposer.config.json` file isn't found, the hooks will be skipped.

 **NOTE:** In order to avoid errors during the retrieval, you must configure your `.forceignore` file to have the Salesforce CLI ignore the decomposed files.
 See section below.